 Forest-driven and earthy, Terroir is a profoundly aromatic gin with a real sense of place.
-We wanted to make a spirit that conveyed what we love about the monumental groves of trees, moist and misty glens, and sun-baked chaparral of our favorite local parklands.
+We consider spirits a form of self-expression, and Terroir expresses our love for the verdant landscapes of Northern California.

 We use a well-seasoned wok to roast the coriander seeds used in Terroir Gin.
-(The wok we use was Lance's 13th birthday present.
-It was on his wish list.
-Yes, he was an unusual child.)
-Coriander isn't endemic to the Bay Area, but roasted coriander has an intoxicating earthy bouquet reminiscent of the region's chaparral.
+Coriander isn’t endemic to the Bay Area, but roasted coriander has an intoxicating earthy bouquet reminiscent of the region’s chaparral.
 On roasting days, the entire distillery is filled with the most fantastic aromas.

 Stunning on the rocks or in a martini.
 Absolutely lovely in a Collins garnished with fresh fennel and bay leaf (or whatever fresh herbs you happen to have on hand).